A Rookie’s Guide to Wireless Carrier Slang

 So, let’s get started with the very beginning, what is a….

 MVNO = A mobile virtual network operator (MVNO), or virtual network operator (VNO), or mobile other licensed operator (MOLO), is a wireless communications services provider that does not own the wireless network infrastructure over which the MVNO provides services to its customers.
-Tello, for example, is a Sprint MVNO, as you know by now.
+Tello, for example, is such an MVNO, as you know by now.

 BYOD = Bring your own device